openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Issuers often want to know what Wallet they are issuing Credentials to and how private keys are managed for the following reasons:

-* the Credential Issuer may wants to ensure that private keys are properly protected from exfiltration and replay in order to prevent an adversary from impersonating the legitimate Credential holder by presenting her Credential.
+* the Credential Issuer may want to ensure that private keys are properly protected from exfiltration and replay in order to prevent an adversary from impersonating the legitimate Credential holder by presenting her Credential.
 * the Credential Issuer may also want to ensure that the Wallet managing the Credentials adheres to certain policies and, potentially, was audited and approved under a certain regulatory and/or commercial scheme.

 The following mechanisms in concert can be utilized to fulfill those objectives:

 **Key attestation** is a mechanism where the device or security element in a device asserts the key management policy to the application creating and using this key.
-The Android Operating System, for example, provides apps with a certificate including a certificate chain asserting that a particular key is managed, for example, by an hardware security module [ref].
+The Android Operating System, for example, provides apps with a certificate including a certificate chain asserting that a particular key is managed, for example, by a hardware security module [ref].
 The Wallet can provide this data along with the proof of possession in the Credential Request (see (#credential_request) for an example) to allow the Credential Issuer to validate the key management policy.
 This indeed requires the Credential Issuer to rely on the trust anchor of the certificate chain and the respective key management policy.
 Another variant of this concept is the use of a Qualified Electronic Signature as defined by the eIDAS regulation [ref].
 This signatures won't reveal the concrete properties of the associated private key to the Credential Issuer.
 However, due to the regulatory regime of eIDAS the Credential Issuer can deduce that the signing service manages the private keys according to this regime and fulfills very high security requirements.
 As another example, FIDO2 allows RPs to obtain an attestation along with the public key from a FIDO authenticator.
 That implicitly asserts the key management policy since the assertion is bound to a certain authenticator model and its key management capabilities.

 **App Attestation**: Key attestation, however, does not establish trust in the application storing the Credential and producing presentation of that Credential.
 App attestation as provided by mobile operating systems, e.g. iOS's DeviceCheck or Android's Safetynet, allows a server system to ensure it is communicating to a legitimate instance of its genuine app.
 Those mechanisms can be utilized to validate the internal integrity of the Wallet (as a whole).